lborophysics/DECTSim/docs/source/dev_guide/sources.rst

     :type range: Nx2 double

     :returns: :code:`fluences` is a list of length N, returning the sum of the fluences of the xrays within the range in units of photons/cm^2 at 1m.
 (This function uses the units library to ensure the conversion is correct).

+.. method:: source_fromfile.get_energy_range(self)

+        This method returns the range of energies that the source will generate.
+It is the same as the energy bins of the spectrum file.

+        :returns:
+            - :code:`min` The minimum energy bin of the spectrum file.
+            - :code:`max` The maximum energy bin of the spectrum file.